BUPT-GAMMA/OpenHGNN/docs/source/index.rst

 Contract Us
 -------------
-If you have any question, please submit issues or contract us: tyzhao@bupt.edu.cn
+If you have any question, please submit issues or contact us: tyzhao@bupt.edu.cn